 Step 2: Read Up On International Tax and HR Laws

-Understanding international tax and HR laws is the second step in setting up an international payroll.
+Understanding international tax and HR laws ,including how to do payroll is the second step in setting up an international payroll.

 Like tipping etiquette and TV channels, tax and HR codes differ based on your employees’ locations.
 The last thing you want is to apply the same tax laws you knew in Madison, Wisconsin, to your burgeoning business in Mexico City.